skanehira/ff/README.md

 |----------|--------------------------------------------------|
 |MacOS     |`$HOME/Library/Application Support/ff/config.yaml`|
 |Linux/Unix|`$XDG_CONFIG_HOME/ff/config.yaml`                 |

+## About bookmark
+`ff` can use `b` to bookmark directory. bookmark will be stored sqlite3 database.
+If you want enable bookmark, you have to specify database file.
+Database file will auto create when `ff` starting.
+If `ff` can't create database file, then will use inmemory mode.
+The inmemory mode will save bookmark to memory, so if `ff` quit bookmarks will lost.

 ## About open action
 If you use `o` to open file or directory, ff will using `open` in MacOS, `xdg-open` in Linux.